SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/monitor-ingestion-receive-alerts.md

 **Setup:**

 Enable the Audit Volume Index.
-See [Enable and Manage the Audit Index] (../Security/Audit-Index.md "Enable and Manage the Audit Index") for instructions.
+See [Enable and Manage the Audit Index](../security/audit-index.md) for instructions.

 **Query:**